Rajbari District: History

 During the reign of Mughal emperor Jahangir, a fief in Padamdi was decreed to the family of an Iraqi Muslim immigrant by the name of Syed Shah Pahlwan in 1607.
 The zamindari family, known as the Nawabs of Padamdi actively commanded the artillery and served the Mughal army, eventually leading to Emperor Shah Jahan bestowing them the title of Mir.

 Rajbari in the Bengali language means palace, and pays homage to the rich zamindari families that feudally ruled modern-day Rajbari.
 In the 17th century, the Mughal governor of Bengal, Shaista Khan, appointed Sangram Shah of Panchthupi as the Nawara of what is present-day Rajbari in order to suppress the Portuguese pirates.
 The Nawara settled permanently in the populated neighbourhood of Banibaha and built a fort at a place called Lalgola.
 Sangram Shah and his family later became known as the Nawara Chowdhuries of Banibaha.

 After the Battle of Plassey of 1757, one of Siraj ud-Daulah's officers by the name of Prabhuram went into hiding in Lakshmikol to avoid the British colonialists.
 Prabhuram's son, Dwigendra Prasad, eventually became a prominent zamindar in the area, and his son Surya Kumar earned the title of Raja.
 In 1890, the Rajbari railway station was established, and it is said that it was named after Raja Surya Kumar.
 Other zamindars such as the Nawara Chowdhuries of Banibaha objected to this as the name of Rajbari was said to have been established long before Kumar.
+The Amirabad Estate, which was the largest zamindari estate in colonial Faridpur, controlled huge swathes of farmland in Rajbari, including near Goalundo Ghat.

-During the Bangladesh Liberation War of 1971, an organisation named the Sangram Parishad (Struggle Council) was established on 26 March.
-On 21 and 22 April, six Bengali freedom fighters were murdered during an encounter with the Pakistan Army.
-In the villages of Majhpara, Ramcole and Mathurapur, the army murdered 10 people in addition to setting many houses on fire.
-The Bengali freedom fighters captured a large amount of equipment and resources from the Army in November.
-Another brawl took place in that month in the village of Alhadipur leading to 9 Army casualties.
+During the Bangladesh War of 1971, an organisation named the Sangram Parishad (Struggle Council) was established on 26 March.
+On 21 and 22 April, six Bengali fighters were murdered during an encounter with the Pakistan Army.
+In the villages of Majhpara, Ramcole and Mathurapur, the army killed 10 pro-independence Bengalis and individuals in addition to setting many houses on fire.
+The Bengali fighters captured a large amount of equipment and resources from the Army in November.
+Another brawl took place in that month in the village of Alhadipur leading to 9 Pakistan Army casualties.